plandex-ai/plandex/README.md

 cp plandex /usr/local/bin # adapt as needed for your system
 ```

+### Windows

+Windows is supported via [Git bash](https://gitforwindows.org) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).

 ## Why Plandex? 🤔

 - 🏗️ Go beyond autocomplete to build complex functionality with AI.
 - 🚫 Stop the mouse-centered, copy-pasting madness of coding with ChatGPT.
+- 🔄 Tighten the feedback loop between programmer and AI.
 - 📑 Manage context efficiently in the terminal.
 - ⚡️ Ensure AI models always have the latest versions of files in context.
-- 🪙 Retain tight control over what's in context and how many tokens you're using.
+- 🪙 Retain granular control over what's in context and how many tokens you're using.
 - 🚧 Experiment, revise, and review in a protected sandbox before applying changes.
 - ⏪ Rewind and retry as needed with baked-in version control.
 - 🌱 Explore multiple approaches with branches.
 - 🏎️ Run tasks in the background or work on multiple tasks in parallel.
-- 🎛️ Try different models and model settings and compare results.
+- 🎛️ Try different models and model settings, then compare results.

 ## Get started 🚀